-Standards for Responsible Retail Rental, Repair, and Cleaning Service Activities in New York State
+Standards for Responsible Essential and Phase II Retail Activities in New York State

-No retail rental, repair, and cleaning service activity can occur without meeting the following minimum State standards, as well as applicable federal requirements, including but not limited to such minimum standards of the Americans with Disabilities Act (ADA), Centers for Disease Control and Prevention (CDC), Environmental Protection Agency (EPA), and United States Department of Labor's Occupational Safety and Health Administration (OSHA).
+No essential and Phase II retail activity can occur without meeting the following minimum State standards, as well as applicable federal requirements, including but not limited to such minimum standards of the Americans with Disabilities Act (ADA), Centers for Disease Control and Prevention (CDC), Environmental Protection Agency (EPA), and United States Department of Labor's Occupational Safety and Health Administration (OSHA).

-The State standards contained within this guidance apply to all retail rental, repair, and cleaning service activities - both essential and non-essential - in operation during the COVID-19 public health emergency until rescinded or amended by the State.
-The proprietor/operator of the retail rental, repair, or cleaning business, or another party as may be designated by the proprietor/operator (in either case, "the Responsible Parties"), shall be responsible for meeting these standards.
+The State standards contained within this guidance apply to all essential and Phase II retail activities in operation during the COVID-19 public health emergency until rescinded or amended by the State.
+The proprietor/operator of the retail business, or another party as may be designated by the proprietor/operator (in either case, "the Responsible Parties"), shall be responsible for meeting these standards.